Jashwanth63/air_quality_index/README.md

 # air_quality_index

-Flutter App, uses breathelondon API to show PM2.5 and No2 values from Apr 2023 to Jun 2023.
+Flutter App for Android, uses breathelondon API to show PM2.5 and No2 values from Apr 2023 to Jun 2023.

 # Dependencies
 Please check pubspec.yaml